Updated: 23 March 2016 and 15 April 2016.

 Build your headlines and subheads around the key phrases you want to target.
 In this post, I’m interested in ‘SEO Copy’, ‘header tags’ and ‘key phrases’.

 You can see how I’ve put the most important key phrase to Writing For SEO in the <h1> tags, while the others are in the <h2> tags.
-On this site, the <h1> copy is the large headline against the orange background, while the <h2> copy is the larger and bolder headings that appear in the main copy.
+On this site, the <h1> copy is the large headline before the main image at the top of the page, while the <h2> copy is the headings that appear in the main copy.

-The above piece of code looks pretty frightening, but if, like most people, you’re using something like WordPress, your software looks after the coding for you.
+The above piece of code looks pretty frightening, but if like most people, you’re using something like WordPress, your software looks after the coding for you.
+There’s more about marking up your copy a bit later on.

 How many header tags?